|William Barrett Travis|

 Feb.
-27, 1776 – During the American Revolutionary War, 1,000 Patriots troops under the command of Richard Caswell defeated 1,600 British Loyalist militia at the Battle of Moore's Creek Bridge in North Carolina.
-It would go down in history as the first American victory in the first organized campaign of the Revolutionary War.
-The victory aborted British plans to land a force at Brunswick, North Carolina, and ended British authority in the state.
-Within two months, on April 12, 1776, North Carolina became the first state to vote in favor of independence from Britain.
+27, 1776 – During the American Revolutionary War, 1,000 Patriots troops under the command of Richard Caswell defeated 1,600 British Loyalist militia at the Battle of Moore's Creek Bridge in North Carolina, the first American victory in the first organized campaign of the Revolutionary War.

 Feb.
 27, 1782 – During the American Revolutionary War, the House of Commons of Great Britain voted against further war in America.

 Feb.
 27, 1807 – Poet and author Henry Wadsworth Longfellow was born in Portland, Maine.
 His most famous works include “Ballads and Other Poems” (1841), “Evangeline” (1847), “The Song of Hiawatha” (1855) and “The Courtship of Miles Standish” (1858).

 Feb.
 27, 1827 - The first Mardi Gras in New Orleans took place with a group of masked and costumed students dancing through the streets.